sindresorhus/np/readme.md

 ### I get an error when publishing my package through Yarn

-If you an error like this…
+If you get an error like this…

 ```shell
 ❯ Prerequisite check